ON THIS PAGE: You will learn about the different types of treatments doctors use for children with brain stem glioma. Use the menu to see other pages.

-In general, tumors in children are uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
-That’s why more than 60% of children are treated as part of a clinical trial.
-Clinical trials are research studies that compare standard treatments (the best known treatments available) with newer approaches to treatments that may be more effective.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Studying new treatments involves careful monitoring using scientific methods, and all participants are followed closely to track their health and progress.
+In general, tumors in children are uncommon.
+This means it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
+That is why more than 60% of children are treated as part of a clinical trial.
+A clinical trial is a research study that tests a new approach to treatment.
+The “standard of care” is the best treatments known.
+Clinical trials may test such approaches as a new drug, a new combination of existing treatments, or new doses of current therapies.
+The health and safety of all children participating in clinical trials are closely monitored.

 To take advantage of these newer treatments, children should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.
 For brain stem glioma, a neuro-oncologist may also be involved with treatment.
 A neuro-oncologist is a doctor who specializes in CNS tumors.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.

-In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
+In many cases, a team of doctors works with a child and the family to provide care.
+This is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Treatment options and recommendations depend on several factors, including the type and grade of the tumor, possible side effects, the family’s preferences, and the child’s overall health.
-Your child’s care plan may also include treatment for symptoms and side effects, an important part of care.
-Three types of treatments are used to treat brain stem glioma in children: radiation therapy, chemotherapy, and surgery.
+The main types of treatments used for brain stem glioma in children are radiation therapy, chemotherapy, and surgery.
 Sometimes, these treatments are used together.

 Radiation therapy is the most common treatment for children with brain stem glioma.
 Radiation therapy is the use of high-energy x-rays or other particles to destroy tumor cells.
 A doctor who specializes in giving radiation therapy to treat a tumor is called a radiation oncologist.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Because radiation therapy can sometimes cause problems with the growth and development of a child’s brain, the doctor may choose to treat the tumor in another way.
-To avoid or reduce the need for radiation therapy in young children, the doctor may first use chemotherapy to shrink the tumor.
+To avoid or reduce the need for radiation therapy in young children, the doctor may first use chemotherapy (see below) to shrink the tumor.

 Systemic chemotherapy gets into the bloodstream to reach tumor cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).

-A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
-A patient may receive one drug at a time or combinations of different drugs at the same time.
+A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
+A patient may receive 1 drug at a time or a combination of different drugs given at the same time.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
-These side effects usually go away once treatment is finished.
+These side effects usually go away after treatment is finished.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A neurosurgeon is a doctor who specializes in treating a CNS tumor using surgery.
 Surgery is used to treat brain stem glioma only when the tumor looks focal on an MRI scan (see Diagnosis).
 This means that it may be possible to remove the tumor without damaging the brain, such as when a tumor grows out from the brain stem instead of into the brain stem.
-For most children with diffuse types of brain stem glioma, surgery is not recommended or possible because of the location of the tumor and the risk involved.
+Before surgery, talk with the health care team about the possible side effects from the specific surgery your child will have.
 Learn more about the basics of surgery.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
-Your child may also receive palliative treatments similar to those meant to eliminate the tumor, such as chemotherapy, surgery, or radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
+Your child may also receive palliative treatments similar to those meant to get rid of the tumor, such as chemotherapy, surgery, or radiation therapy.

 Remission and chance of recurrence